-Follow-up visits need to be scheduled frequently with treatment team members in order to be able to implement the full range of chronic care management as soon as possible.
-Until that time, the various members of the treatment team such as a physician, nursing, a social worker, dietician, physical therapist, pharmacist and other specialists (as needed) should work with the family and client to the extent possible.
-Their mutual goal is to minimize the disease symptoms and increase client participation in their own wellness.
+Follow-up visits need to be frequently scheduled with treatment team members in order to be able to implement the full range of chronic care management as soon as possible.
+Until that time, the various members of the treatment team such as physicians, nurses, a social worker, dietician, physical therapist, pharmacist and other specialists (as needed) should work with the family and client to the extent possible.
+Their mutual goal is to minimize the disease symptoms and increase the client’s participation in their own wellness.

 Each area of impact identified in the client's life should be addressed in an individualized, written, treatment plan.